 With the most exclusive vineyards producing 3,000 cases and the majority producing under between 15,000 cases annually, it is not difficult to see how demand can easily outstrip supply as the market continues to grow.

-Why Invest in Wine?
+Why Collect Wine?

-Currently, the fine wine market is witnessing unprecedented demand, driven mainly from emerging markets becoming involved in drinking and investment, especially those of the BRIC markets (BRAZIL, RUSSIA, INDIA, CHINA) Recently, the leading wines that have long proven track records in accruing value have performed very well comparatively against more traditional investments.
+Currently, the fine wine market is witnessing unprecedented demand, driven mainly from emerging markets becoming involved in drinking and collecting, especially those of the BRIC markets (BRAZIL, RUSSIA, INDIA, CHINA) Recently, the leading wines that have long proven track records in accruing value have performed very well comparatively against more traditional investments.

 Finite stock, once consumed, it cannot be replaced.